Small Business Advice

 DISCLAIMER: The content on this page was written at a specific point in time in the past and is provided as general guidance only.
 It is not intended to be specific legal advice to any person’s particular circumstances who may be reading it.
 We do not recommend you use this article as a replacement for obtaining proper legal advice on your issue and encourage anyone reading this content to obtain legal advice to ensure the above information and guidance remains valid and suits your particular circumstance.
 In our experience, there is no ‘one size fits all’ to any legal issue!

-Queensland Legal is headed up by Michael Turner, the Principal Lawyer, and local Sunshine Coast Lawyer, with the assistance of experienced support staff.
+Queensland Legal is proudly operated by Michael Turner, the Principal Lawyer and Solicitor.

-We have our own physical offices on the Sunshine Coast.
-We also operate from serviced offices in Brisbane.
-However, we service all of Queensland online, via phone, email and videoconferencing, such as zoom, skype and MS Teams.
+We service all of Queensland online, via phone, email and videoconferencing, such as zoom, skype and MS Teams.
+We can meet (by appointment) at our serviced office in Brisbane and on the Sunshine Coast.

 Call Us